 - Hand dryers in restrooms

-- The removal of 100% of incandescent bulbs
+- And the removal of 100% of incandescent bulbs

 We have also taken measures to reduce water consumption, including:

 - Low-flow showerheads in residence halls

 - Low-flow or dual-flush toilets throughout much of campus.

 Suffolk University is committed to achieving a minimum of Silver-LEED certification for new building projects.
 LEED represents the Leadership in Energy and Environmental Design green building rating system administered by the U.S. Green Building Council.

 - 10 West Residence Hall: Gold-LEED certification for renovating a building into a residence hall.

 - Modern Theatre: Silver-LEED for new construction of theatre and residence hall.
 Features the restoration of a historic facade.